AlexLarra/internator/README.md

  - Ruby (>= 2.5)
  - [Codex CLI](https://github.com/openai/codex) installed and in your PATH
-- Shell function `iacommit()` available in your shell environment (e.g., in your `.zshrc` or `.bashrc`).
-See https://github.com/AlexLarra/dotfiles/blob/master/sh/sh_functions for reference.
  - Environment variable `OPENAI_API_KEY` set to your OpenAI API key
  - If you use tmux, ensure `OPENAI_API_KEY` is forwarded into tmux sessions.
 Add the following to your `~/.tmux.conf`, or copy lines 5–8 from https://github.com/AlexLarra/dotfiles/blob/283b3a3095994fbb2407338fd8993d640cdd1405/code/tmux/.tmux.conf#L5-L8: